Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 If a pipeline must access **on-premises resources**, you typically need a **self-hosted agent**, not a Microsoft-hosted one.

-### Question #5
+### Question #4

 You store source code in a Git repository in Azure Repos.

-You use a third-party continuous integration (CI) tool to control builds.
+**You use a third-party continuous integration (CI) tool to control buil**ds.

 What will Azure DevOps use to authenticate with the tool?

 A. certificate authentication